BlairSonnen/the_death_star/README.md

 - Retrieve and display information on various Star Wars characters, species, homeworlds and yes, even spaceships from the SWAPI.
 - Collect user preferences to create a new DataFrame for analysis:
 - The user will start their journey in this world by being asked:"What character would you like to be today?"
-    -They will then be presented with a list of character genders to select from -After that selection, they will be asked what hair color will want (from a list of remaining options) -And finally, they will be asked what eye color they want (from a list of remaining options)
+- They will then be presented with a list of character genders to select from
+- After that selection, they will be asked what hair color will want (from a list of remaining options)
+- And finally, they will be asked what eye color they want (from a list of remaining options)

 The result will then use the selected character for comaprison analysis to the rest of the Star Wars ecosystem.
 - Generate visualizations (e.g., bar charts, scatter plots) to analyze relationships between different attributes examples:
-Home world - orbital rotation, population, surface water Species - Height, Average life span, eye colors, skin colors Characters - height, weight
+* Home world - orbital rotation, population, surface water
+* Species - Height, Average life span, eye colors, skin colors
+* Characters - height, weight
-Starships - speed, size ,ship speeds, character heights.
+* Starships - speed, size ,ship speeds, character heights.

 - Easy-to-use interface for searching and selecting specific characters and learning how their information compares to the rest of the Star Wars ecosystem.